Building From Source§

 We advise installing Unit from precompiled packages; in this case, startup is configured automatically.

 Even if you install Unit otherwise, avoid manual startup.
-Instead, configure a service manager such as OpenRC or systemd or create an rc.d script to launch the Unit daemon using the options below.
+Instead, configure a service manager (OpenRC, systemd, and so on) or create an rc.d script to launch the Unit daemon using the options below.

 # unitd RUNTIME OPTIONS

 Run unitd -h or unitd --version to list Unit’s compile-time settings.
-Usually, the defaults don’t require overrides; however, the following runtime options are available.
-For details and security notes, see here.
+Usually, the defaults don’t require overrides; still, the following runtime options are available.
+For their compile-time counterparts, see here.

 # unitd --control [::1]:8080